Nominating and Governance Committee Charter

 - Establish and maintain procedures for interested parties to communicate with the non-employee directors.

-- Establish and maintain procedures for the review of "related person transactions" as defined by SEC rules, and make recommendations to the Board as to whether or not transactions reviewed by the Committee are required to be reported.
+- Establish and maintain procedures for the review of "related person transactions" as defined by SEC rules, and make recommendations to the Board as to whether or not transactions reviewed by the Committee are required to be reported and/or approved.

 - Review any allegation that an executive officer or director may have violated the Corporation's Standards of Business Conduct and report its findings to the Board and the General Auditor.